 Using reliable Magento image optimization extensions is a great way to ensure the fast loading time of your visuals without lots of manual work.

-Image Optimizer by Apptrian has limited features and a paid access to support but it is free to use.
+Image Optimizer by Apptrian has limited features and paid access to support but it is free to use.
 You can optimize a number of images with one click and reduce their size with insignificant quality loss.
 A paid version offers more configuration for optimization though.

-With Image Optimizer for Magento 2, you will be able to compress and optimize PNG, JPG, GIF, TIF, and BMP formats, choose between lossy and lossless compression, automate optimization and allow room for original image backup, and assign only specific directories to the extension of you do not want to optimize every image in the store.
+With Image Optimizer for Magento 2, you will be able to compress and optimize PNG, JPG, GIF, TIF, and BMP formats, choose between lossy and lossless compression, automate optimization and allow room for original image backup, and assign only specific directories to the Magento image optimization extension of you do not want to optimize every image in the store.
 The solution costs $99.

 Magento 2 image optimization is an essential part of any eCommerce store.
 Since eCommerce websites are actively using images to showcase their products and images are very slow to load, users may end up abandoning your business before they even get a glimpse into what you have to offer.